djotaku/adventofcode/2022/README.md

 Advent of Code 2022 can be found [here](https://adventofcode.com/2022).

-You need to help the elves collect [star fruit](https://en.wikipedia.org/wiki/Carambola) to power Santa's reindeer.
+Traipsing through the jungle because you need to help the elves collect [star fruit](https://en.wikipedia.org/wiki/Carambola) to power Santa's reindeer.

 My Fifth Advent of Code Problem Set